sakshianand/Frogger-Game/README.md

 	* After game completion (when no of lives are 0) GAME OVER Alert comes on the screen
 	* Game Over alert displayes score and high score of the player

+## Instructions to run the Game

+	* Open index.html file on your browser to run the game.

 ## Screenshot of the Game

 ![Game](screenshots/game.PNG)